Old Marmot Dam Site to Revenue Bridge

 When Badger Creek enters on the left about 3 miles from the '64 Logjam put-in, get ready for Boulder rapid.
 There is also a prominent rock outcropping on the left at Badger Creek.
 Below Badger Creek there is a long rapid that ends in a big pool above Boulder rapid.
 Boulder is unmistakable and one of the coolest places I've seen on any river.
 There are two distinct lines at Boulder.
 Most folks take the narrow right side slot but there is also an interesting left side line.
 Boulder can be portaged by staying far left until you run out of water.
 If you decide to run the left, scout carefully, as the right side of this slot is undercut and has a rock sieve about halfway down.

 Shortly after Boulder is Rasp Rock rapid.
 Rasp Rock begins with a river-wide ledge that is usually run down the middle.
 About 30 yards after the ledge the river narrows dramatically and is divided by 2 large rocks into 3 slots.
-Rafts will want to take the middle slot but canoes and kayaks can run any of the slots.
+Rafts will want to take the middle slot but canoes and kayaks can run any of the slots, although the right slot is easiest.
 Rasp Rock rapid can be scouted from either side of the river by eddying-out after the ledge.

 Drainhole is next up.
 Here the river starts out left, slams into a huge boulder and takes a 90 deg. turn to the right.
 The trick is to start left and then cut right to avoid the boulder and the hole immediately next to it.
 This is easier than it looks but gives a lot of boaters the heebie-jeebies.
 Scout Drainhole from either side of the river.
 It is easy to avoid the whole rapid by portaging a short distance over the gravel bar on the right.